-3.1 Progress of the Activities of the Project
+2.1 Progress of the activities of the Project

-The project is funded by Kuwait Fund for Arab Economic Development (KFAED) is mainly divided into 03 packages.
-08 bridges included in the package 01 substantially completed at a cost of Rs.
-1,168.35 million and handed over to the Road Development Authority on 19 June 2020.
-However, the physical progress of the 09 bridges included in the package 02 had remained at 44.98 per cent as at 31 December 2020 and physical progress of the balance 08 bridges included in the package 03 had remained at 15.83 per cent as at that date, eventhough the above two packages expected to be completed in the year of 2022.
-Further, it was observed that a sum of Rs.403.64 million equivalent to 25 per cent of the foreign loan allocation for the year under review had not been utilized as at 31 December 2020.
+The Project is funded by Kuwait Fund for Arab Economic Development (KFAED) is mainly divided into 03 packages.
+08 bridges included in the package 01 substantially completed at a cost of Rs.1,168.35 million and handed over to the Road Development Authority on 19 June 2020.
+Out of 09 bridges included in the package 02, 05 bridges at a cost of Rs.279.43 million completed and handed over to the Road Development Authority as at 31 December 2021.
+However, physical progress of the balance 08 bridges included in the package 03 had remained at 71.2 per cent and 01 bridge had only been handed over to the Road Development Authority as at that date.
+Further, it was observed that a sum of Rs.533.26 million equivalent to 26 per cent of foreign loan allocation for the year under review had not been utilized as at 31 December 2021.